housecurve/housecurve.github.io/MANUAL.md

 ### Equalize Screen
-The Equalize tool (aka "room correction") can be accessed from the [more menu](#more-menu).
-The main interface is the Equalize Screen, which displays the filters used to correct a saved measurement to the target curve.
-The lower toolbar contains controls related to equalizing.
+The Equalize Screen is the main interface for the automatic equalization / room correction tool.
+It displays the filters used to correct a saved measurement to the target curve.
+The lower toolbar contains controls related to equalization.

 ![Equalize Screen](/assets/img/equalize_screen.png "HouseCurve Equalize screen")